Benefits of PVC Wainscoting & How to Install

 Step 2: Using a stud finder, locate and mark each stud location along the line and then using a level, draw a vertical line down to the floor to mark each stud location.

-Step 4: Install ½” J Trim along the bottom of your wall.
-Wherever you cut the top trim piece short at a corner, do the same for the bottom trim piece.
-Install ½" J Trim at any openings within your wainscoting section, such as doors.
+Step 4: Install Universal Base for Snap-In J Trim along the bottom of the same wall.
+Align the Universal Base so the screw flange is pointing up.
+Install Universal Base for Snap-In J Trim at any openings within your wainscoting section, such as doors

 Step 6: Cut the first panel to the desired wainscoting height.
-Starting in the corner where the J Trim was cut ½” short, place the panel with the tongue side in the corner trim and the groove side facing out.
-Use a level to ensure it is parallel to the wall and leave a 1/8" gap between the tongue side and the trim.
-Fasten the panel every 24 inches with the recommended screws
+Place the tongue side of the panel along the teeth channel of the Universal Base and the groove side facing out.
+Use a level to ensure it is parallel to the wall and fasten the panel every 24 inches with the recommended screws

-Step 7: Leave ¼" of clearance at both ends of the panels for expansion and contraction.
+Step 7: Leave ¼" of clearance at both panel ends from the teeth channel of the Universal Base for expansion and contraction.
 Do not overtighten the screws.

 Step 8: Insert the tongue of the second panel into the groove of the first panel.
 Press them firmly together and fasten the new panel.
 Repeat this process for all remaining panels.